-To boost your immune system is to bolster your body’s natural defense system against coughs, a sore throat and colds.
-In 10 simple steps, we’ll show you how to improve your immune system so you stay fit during cold and flu season.
+To boost your immune system is to strengthen your body’s natural defense system against coughs, colds, and viruses.
+We’ll show you how to improve your immune system with 10 simple tips so you stay healthy during cold and flu season.

 How to Boost Your Immune System